 The Amex lounge network is, of course, not as broad and not as available in as many cities as airline lounges.

-As of August 2017, there are 15 Centurion Lounges across the network, with one in Sydney, seven in the US, one in Sweden, four in Latin America and two in Asia.
+As of March 2018, there are 17 American Express Lounges across the network, with one each in Sydney and Melbourne, eight in the US, one in Sweden, four in Latin America and three in Asia.

-The lounges in Australia and the US are the most modern, with the Houston lounge the latest addition to the offering; Melbourne, Hong Kong, Philadelphia and Los Angeles are slated to open next.
+The lounges in Australia and the US are the most modern, with the Houston lounge the latest addition to the offering; New York JFK is slated to open next.

 Those lounges in bold are reviewed in more detail later on.
 Note that depending on the country, each lounge type has a different name.